-3 days in Edinburgh, what to do?
-Just follow my 3-day itinerary below and get the most out of Edinburgh 😉
+What to do in 3 days in Edinburgh?
+Just follow my itinerary below and get the most out of it 😉

 Scotland’s capital isn’t as popular as Paris, Barcelona or Rome but it is the United Kingdom’s second most popular tourist destination after London and attracts over a million overseas visitors annually.

-There are many interesting things to do in 3 days in Edinburgh and the city, that actually comprises two cities (Old Town and New Town), is nestled among seven hills, one of which is an extinct volcano.
+There are many interesting things to do in Edinburgh and the city, which actually comprises two cities (Old Town and New Town), is nestled among seven hills, one of which is an extinct volcano.